clc3-CloudComputing/clc3-ws24/1-Building-a-Microservice/exercise1.3/README.md

 # Exercise 1.3: Run a Docker container with a Microservice

-In this exercise, you will build a Docker image from a Dockerfile and then run a container from this image.
+In this exercise, you will run a container from the before built image.

 ## Instructions